duneroadrunner/scpptool/README.md

 This tool does not support directly taking (raw) references to elements in a dynamic (resizable) container (such as a vector).
 The preferred way of obtaining a (raw) reference to an element in a dynamic container is via a corresponding ["borrowing fixed (size)"](#xslta_vector-xslta_fixed_vector-xslta_borrowing_fixed_vector) (proxy) container that, while it exists, ensures that no elements are removed or relocated.

 Operations that could resize (or relocate) the contents of a "safe" dynamic container implementation provided by the library will incur some extra overhead.
-But these sorts of operations are generally avoided inside performance critical inner loops anyway because they often incur unnecessary cost even without the extra overhead.
+But these sorts of operations are generally avoided inside performance-critical inner loops anyway because they often incur unnecessary cost even without the extra overhead.

 #### Annotating lifetime constraints